insightsengineering/presidio-action/README.md

-Presidio action uses [presidio-cli](https://pypi.org/project/presidio-cli/) based on presidio-analyzer from [Microsoft Presidio framework](https://github.com/microsoft/presidio) to check code agains unwanted types of data like 'EMAIL_ADDRESS', 'PHONE_NUMBER' inside application code.
+Presidio action uses [presidio-cli](https://pypi.org/project/presidio-cli/) based on presidio-analyzer from [Microsoft Presidio framework](https://github.com/microsoft/presidio) to check code against undesirable types of data such as 'EMAIL_ADDRESS' or 'PHONE_NUMBER' inside application's code.

 For more information please see a full [list of supported entities](https://microsoft.github.io/presidio/supported_entities/).